CM4all/spawn/doc/index.rst

 NSS-LogName
 -----------

-The Debian package :file:`libnss-cm4all-logname` contains a glibc NSS module which pretends there is a :file:`/etc/passwd` entry for the current uid named ``$LOGNAME``.
-This should be installed in containers spawned by the process spawner.
+The NSS module was moved to https://github.com/CM4all/nss_logname